markcot/ProgFDA-Project/README.md

 #### Project Plan

+- Review need for parks
+- Identify variables that affect park visits
 - Review methods of measuring and estimating public park visit
-- Identify variables that affect park visits
-- Investigation distribution and limits of variables
+- Investigate distribution of proposed project variables
-- Simulate a data set of the variables
+- Simulate a sample of data points for the selected project variables
-- Present review in the jupyter notebook file
+- Present basis review of simulated data set